davidhellmann/baukasten-grid/readme.md

 # Baukasten Grid

-Oh wait, another Grid System?
+Oh wait, another grid system?
 Yes!

-## How to use that fancy Grid…
+## How to use that fancy grid…

 ### Install Baukasten Grid
 ```bash